ubaldot/defrecs/README.md

 In this way, we only have to deal with tasks concurrency and not with a mixture of interrupts/tasks concurrency that can be very nasty!

-Hence, ISR always have the same structure:
+Hence, ISR always have the same structure and they generally call a Callback function.
+Inside the callback, you wake up a task that will implement the actual functionality.
+More precisely, the callback function will perform the following operations:

 1. Release a semaphore to wake up a task
 2. Ask for a context switch in case the woken up task has higher priority than the current task.

-The ISR for STM32 are defined in Core/Src/stm32fxx_it.c (so you must modify that file), whereas for Arduino I don't know... yet.
+ISR and Callbacks for STM32 are defined in Core/Src/stm32fxx_it.c (so you must modify that file), whereas for Arduino I don't know... yet.
 To keep things separated, the deferred tasks are defined in the interrupts\_to\_task.c file.